 applesauce

-In a medium-size bowl, mix the plant-based milk and lemon juice.
+In a medium-size bowl, mix the vegan milk and lemon juice.
 Let it sit for a couple of minutes until the milk is curdled.
 When curdled, add the oil, applesauce, and vanilla and gently stir to combine.

 In a large bowl, mix the flour, sugar, baking powder, salt, and cardamom.